Joe Anderson (actor): Musical performances

-Anderson appeared in several music related films in which he also performed musical pieces.

 In Across the Universe, he sang covers of Beatles songs.
 The numbers he performed solo or with other cast members included "Hey Jude", "Happiness Is a Warm Gun", "With a Little Help from My Friends", "Strawberry Fields Forever", "Dear Prudence", "Because" and "I Want You (She's So Heavy)".
 All of these recordings were released on the corresponding soundtrack album.

 In Control, as bassist Peter Hook of the group Joy Division, he and his cast mates performed "Transmission", "Leaders of Men" and "Candidate" among others.
 These three performances were shown in their entirety in the special features under the extended performance scenes section of the DVD.
 "Transmission" was the only recording by the cast released on the soundtrack album.

 In The 27 Club, Anderson played the bassist of a successful music duo called Finn.
 He and cast/bandmate James Forgey penned the theme song for the film.
 A studio version and an acoustic version of the song were made available on the film's official website.

 In Horns, Anderson played Terry Perrish, a famous trumpet player and brother of Ig Parrish, played by Daniel Radcliffe.
 In the film, Anderson performs lead trumpet in a scene with the band The Brass Action.